When you realize all your friends have gone home for the summer

 What do you guys think?
 What are your resolutions for 2012?

-Anonymous asked: Any tips for transfer students who aren't coming in as freshman & instead of beginning in the fall they start in the spring?
+Anonymous said: Any tips for transfer students who aren't coming in as freshman & instead of beginning in the fall they start in the spring?

 Transferring can be pretty stressful, and on top of it, most schools schedule all that “new student orientation” mumbo jumbo for fall semester, so starting in January can seem a little more daunting than usual.
 For the most part, it’s not too much different than transferring at any other time: you’ll need to find a place to live and set up your class schedule, etc. But there are a few things you might want to consider: